LucDuponcheelAtGitHub/timeHybrids/README.md

 ### Generic Theory

-I think of a *generic theory* as a *theory consisting of specifications of theories*, a *framework theory of theories* or *template theory of theories*, where *theories fit into as implementations*.
+I think of a *generic theory* as a *theory consisting of a specification of theories*, where *theories are implementations of*, a *framework theory of theories* or *template theory of theories*, where *theories fit into as implementations*.

 ### Generic Theory of Reality

 The *Time Hybrids* book describes a *Generic Theory of Reality*.

-Hence I think of a generic theory of reality as a *theory consisting of specifications of theories of reality*, a *framework theory of theories of reality* or *template theory of theories of reality*, where *theories of reality fit into as implementations*.
+Hence I think of a generic theory of reality as a *theory consisting of a specification of theories of reality*, where *theories of reality are implementations of*, a *framework theory of theories of reality* or *template theory of theories of reality*, where *theories of reality fit into as implementations*.

 ### Quantum Theory and Relativity Theory